Professor Cullen Lecture Notes

 A merge is the process of combining two or more sorted files into a resultant sorted file.

-Sorts of polynomial order are more efficient than exponential order.
+Sorts of polynomial order that run in polynomial time are more efficient than exponential order that require exponential execution time.

 Exponential order sorts grow more rapidly in the processing time required with the increase in the number of items sorted (N).